Rowneybury House

 Rowneybury House /ˈraʊnibəri/ is a house in Sawbridgeworth, Hertfordshire, England.

 The property on which Rowneybury stands was part of Pishiobury before being divided in the 1880s.
-It was owned by Hertfordshire County Council and used as a home for children with learning disabilities.
+It was owned by Hertfordshire County Council and used as a home for children with disabilities.
 The original property had two upper floors, and a cellar under the majority of the main building.
-After laying empty for several years, it was purchased from the Council and renovated.
-In 1999, the property was purchased by the footballer David Beckham and his wife Victoria for £2.5 million.
+After lying empty for several years, it was purchased from the Council and renovated.
+In 1999, the property was purchased by Spice Girl Victoria Beckham and her husband David Beckham for £2.5 million.
 The property became dubbed "Beckingham Palace" by the press as a portmanteau of their surname and Buckingham Palace.
 They spent around £3 million on refurbishment, including a maze designed by James Gardner, in the grounds.
 In 2001, Victoria Beckham made a virtual tour of the mansion available online.